hthoma/BitCard/README.md

 ![N|Solid](https://i.imgur.com/z8vgVcf.png)

 Bitcard is a Android application that utilizes bitcoinj to make it easy to spend and receieve Bitcoin!
+The current build runs on the bitcoin testnet 3, so the wallet currently does not support the main bitcoin blockchain

 # Working Features
   - Easy Wallet Creation